Gameday inactives, injuries and weather: Week 4

 houston

+Inactives: WR Keke Coutee, OT Charlie Heck, CB Cornell Armstrong, RB Cullen Gillaspia and LB Peter Kalambayi

-Lineup notes: RB Duke Johnson (ankle) and WR Will Fuller (hamstring) practiced fully Friday and should be active.
+Lineup notes: RB Duke Johnson (ankle) and WR Will Fuller (hamstring) practiced fully Friday and are active.

 New Orleans at Detroit (1:00 p.m.
 EDT)